Learn and understand what is Pilot Testing and explore its objective, steps to perform, comparison, etc. through this tutorial:

-Answer: Pilot Test is one of the important steps and is necessary as it works in many areas like debugging applications, testing processes, product preparation for deployment.
+Answer: A pilot Test is one of the important steps and is necessary as it works in many areas like debugging applications, testing processes, and product preparation for deployment.
 It saves the cost of the expensive bugs as they are found in this testing itself.

 Q #3) What do you mean by Pilot Testing?

 Answer: This particular testing method is a software testing type that is done between the UAT and the production phase.
 It is done to verify the readiness of the product to be launched or not.
 This testing is done on the component of the system or on the entire system.
 A group of end-users perform this testing and provide feedback to the developers.

 Q #4) What are the benefits of Pilot Testing?